mdabdul8919/artcle/Aicivil.md

    * Finish the project more efficient.
    * Finishing the project as soon as possible.
-   * Predictions become more accurate
+   * Predictions of esimations become more accurate.
+   * Increase in safety of project.

 * Disadvantages